Paddington Bear: Storyline

 In the first story, the middle-class Brown family found Paddington at Paddington railway station in London.
 Paddington was sitting on his suitcase with a note attached to his coat that read "Please look after this bear.
 Thank you."
 Bond has said that his memories of newsreels showing trainloads of child evacuees leaving London during World War II, with labels around their necks and their possessions in small suitcases, prompted him to do the same for Paddington.

-Paddington arrives as a stowaway coming from "Darkest Peru," sent by his Aunt Lucy, one of only a few known relatives aside from an Uncle Pastuzo who gave Paddington his hat, who has gone to live in the Home for Retired Bears in Lima.
-He claims, "I came in a lifeboat, and ate marmalade.
+Paddington arrives as a stowaway coming from "Darkest Peru", sent by his Aunt Lucy, one of only a few known relatives aside from Uncle Pastuzo who gave Paddington his hat, who has gone to live in the Home for Retired Bears in Lima.
+He claims, "I came in a lifeboat and ate marmalade.
 Bears like marmalade."
-He tells them that no-one can understand his Peruvian name, so the Browns decide to call him Paddington after the railway station in which he was found.
+He tells them that no one can understand his Peruvian name, so the Browns decide to call him Paddington after the railway station in which he was found.

 Bond originally wanted Paddington to have "travelled from darkest Africa," but his agent advised him that there were no bears in Africa, and thus it was amended to Peru, home of the spectacled bear.

 The Browns take Paddington home to 32 Windsor Gardens near Notting Hill.
 While there is a real Windsor Gardens off Harrow Road between Notting Hill and Maida Vale, close to the location as described in the books, the Windsor Gardens in the book is fictitious and does not resemble the real road.
+The fictitious house was based on a real-life equivalent in Notting Hill, but Bond kept the location secret to avoid inconvenience for the real inhabitants of the house.

 Paddington frequents the nearby Portobello Road market, where he is respected by the shopkeepers for driving a hard bargain.

 When he gets annoyed with someone, he often gives them one of his special "hard stares", taught to him by Aunt Lucy, which causes them to become flushed and embarrassed.
-Paddington's adventures usually arise from him misunderstanding something and trying to right (what he perceives to be) unfair or unjust situations.
+Paddington's adventures usually arise from his misunderstanding something and trying to right (what he perceives to be) unfair or unjust situations.
 This typically ends with him messing things up in some way.
 But in all his adventures, he ends up on top and everyone involved can laugh about it.
 A notable exception is the Browns' next-door neighbour Mr Curry who in every adventure ends up in trouble.

 The stories follow Paddington's adventures and mishaps in England, along with some snippets of information about his past.
-For instance, one story reveals that Paddington was orphaned in an earthquake, before being taken in and raised by his Aunt Lucy.
+For instance, one story reveals that Paddington was orphaned in an earthquake before being taken in and raised by his Aunt Lucy.